-To order a certified copy of a birth, marriage or death certificate for identification or family history purposes, please click the below link.
+To order a certified copy of a birth, marriage or death certificate for identification or family history purposes, please click the link below.

 Certificate and postage costs

-Certificates will be posted first class on the day of order (order by 3pm).
-This costs £35 including the cost of the certificate.
+- Certificates will be posted first class on the day of order (if we receive your order by 3pm)

 For any order, alternative postage is available, which you should select on your order: